 For more information on the dates that the Proximate Preparation classes will take place throughout the year or to set up a time for a registration appointment and interview contact the parish office at email@example.com or 409-762-9646).

 The sacrament of confirmation is conferred at special Masses usually by a bishop.
 With the large numbers of adult confirmations in the Archdiocese, Cardinal DiNardo occasionally appoints a priest to help out by presiding at some of the confirmations.

 - Do I need to provide any documentation to be confirmed?

 - We need a recently-made copy of your baptism certificate from the parish at which you were baptized.
 Please also provide us with a copy of your birth certificate.

 Q: Will my marriage have any bearing on me receiving my sacraments?

 A: If married, one who receives sacraments in the Catholic Church must have a marriage that is recognized by the Catholic Church.
 This typically takes place by having your marriage in a Catholic Church with a priest or a deacon as the presider.
 However, the Catholic Church may recognize your wedding even though it occurred outside of the Catholic Church or a Catholic church building.
 When the wedding has already taken place in some other setting, the Church may need to convalidate or bless the marriage first.
 In either case, those who were previously married to another may need to seek an annulment before pursuing a new wedding or convalidation.
-Please contact Ray Hertel with questions about Adult Confirmation: 409-762-9646 or firstname.lastname@example.org; if convalidation or annulment seems necessary, he may ask you to call the parish office to make an appointment with one of our priests or deacons.
+Please contact the parish office, 409-762-9646, or firstname.lastname@example.org; if convalidation or annulment seems necessary, he may ask you to call the parish office to make an appointment with one of our priests or deacons.

 A Brief History of Confirmation